BootsStribling/Battleship/readme.md

 - [ ] Animation of Ship on load screen

-- [ ] drag and drop ships for placement
+- [ ] Drag and drop ships for placement

 - [ ] Render P1 shots on P2ship board and vice versa